JeSemE: A Website for Exploring Diachronic Changes in Word Meaning and Emotion: Introduction

-To the best of our knowledge, the few other websites for tracking diachronic word meaning offer a far less diverse collection of corpora compared to \jeseme\ and neither of them covers emotional meaning facets.
-For example \newcite{Arendt17} provide only short term trends in word similarity in two social media corpora with their \textsc{Esteem} system.\footnote{\url{esteem.labworks.org/}} The system\footnote{\url{embvis.flovis.net/s/neighborhoods.html}} by \newcite{Heimerl18} is intended as a mere showcase for a novel visualization technique and re-uses SGNS embeddings trained on the English Google Books corpus by \newcite{Hamilton16acl}.
-And finally, the \textsc{Diachronic Explorer},\footnote{\url{tec.citius.usc.es/explorador-diacronico}} which uses sparse vector representations instead of word embeddings to calculate similarity, is limited to the Spanish Google Books corpus \cite{Gamallo17cee}.
+Measuring affective information on the lexical level is an active field of research in computational linguistics \cite{Liu15}.
+Yet, most contributions focus on contemporary language and are limited to shallow representations of human emotions, mainly distinguishing between \textit{positive} and \textit{negative} feelings.
+Current research in sentiment analysis either starts to include historical trends in word polarity \cite{Hamilton16emnlpEmo} or incorporates more nuanced models of emotions, such as Valence-Arousal-Dominance \cite{Buechel18naacl}.
+This contribution integrates both lines of work in a unique way based on our prior research activities \cite{Buechel16lt4dh,Buechel17dh}.
+To the best of our knowledge, only few systems share similarities with \jeseme.
+Alternative websites for tracking diachronic word meaning yet offer far less diverse collections of corpora compared to \jeseme\ and neither of them incorporates emotion values attached to lexical entries.
+For example, \newcite{Arendt17} provide only short term trends in word similarity in two social media corpora in their \textsc{Esteem} system.\footnote{\url{esteem.labworks.org/}} The system\footnote{\url{embvis.flovis.net/s/neighborhoods.html}} by \newcite{Heimerl18} is intended as a mere showcase for a novel visualization technique and re-uses SGNS embeddings trained on the English Google Books corpus by \newcite{Hamilton16acl}.
+The \textsc{Diachronic Explorer}\footnote{\texttt{tec.citius.usc.es/explorador-diacronico}} which uses sparse vector representations instead of word embeddings to calculate lexical similarity is limited to the Spanish Google Books corpus \cite{Gamallo17cee}.